-Sandy clay – treated = 93.7 percent less material loss
+Sandy clay – treated = 93.7% less material loss

-Pit gravel or ridge gravel non crushed – treated = 74.7 percent less material loss
+Pit gravel or ridge gravel non crushed – treated = 74.7% less material loss

-Clay with some gravel (ready for re-sheet) – treated = 94.2 percent less material loss
+Clay with some gravel (ready for re-sheet) – treated = 94.2% less material loss

-a) PolyCom treated roads yielded on average 329 grams per square metre
+a) PolyCom Treated roads yielded on average 329 grams per sq m

-b) Untreated roads yielded on average 1695 grams per square metre
+b) Untreated roads yielded on average 1,695 grams per sq m

-Data averages show PolyCom treated roads lost 84 percent less road material than untreated roads.
+Data averages show PolyCom treated roads lost 84% less road material than untreated roads.

 Benefits of PolyCom: